plblum/jivs/docs/API/JivsServices/ErrorMessagesService.md

 });
 ```

-Register the localized strings for that key within `createTextLocalizerService()`:
+Register the localized strings for that key within `createErrorMessagesService()`:

 ```ts
 service.register('FirstName', {